nishanttotla/mac-dev-setup/README.md

 I mainly use Ruby for the CSS pre-processor [Compass](http://compass-style.org/), which is built on top of [Sass](http://sass-lang.com/):

     $ gem install compass --no-document

+## Java

+Install the latest version of Java using `brew cask`, then use that to install Java as follows:

+    $ brew install caskroom/cask/brew-cask
+    $ brew cask install java

+This is a large download that might stop if there are network issues, so restart using the second command if necessary.

 ## LESS